AlanGreyjoy/asterisk-bot-mcp/README.md

 - Node.js (v16 or later recommended)
 - npm (usually comes with Node.js)
 - An Asterisk server with AMI (Asterisk Manager Interface) enabled and configured.
-  - For local development, you can run Asterisk in Docker (as mentioned in the initial requirement).
+  - For local development, you can run Asterisk in Docker, WSL, or a VM.

 ## Setup